Single Sign On (SSO)

 • Improved productivity when they save time logging in to all web applications they need access to.

-• Improved cybersecurity for your business.
-When employees do not need separate authentication systems to access applications, you reduce the security risks that come with poor password storage.
+• Improved cyber security for your business.
+When employees do not need separate authentication systems to access applications, you reduce the security risks of poor password storage.

-• Lower IT costs as internal support on such things as forgotten passwords and issuing password resets are reduced.
-In addition to this, the user management process of new starters, movers and leavers is more efficient.
+• Lower IT costs, as internal support on forgotten passwords and issuing password resets is reduced.
+In addition, the user management process for new starters, movers, and leavers is more efficient.

-MFA uses several systems to authenticate a user, often needing an email address, password, a PIN, or OTP, among other methods.
-On the other hand, SSO uses all factors of Multi-Factor Authentication to authenticate initially to the SSO portal and therefore adding an extra level of security to all assigned applications.
+MFA (Multi-Factor Authentication) uses several systems to authenticate a user, often needing an email address, password, PIN, or OTP, among other methods.
+On the other hand, SSO (Single Sign-On) uses all factors of Multi-Factor Authentication to authenticate initially to the SSO portal, adding an extra level of security to all assigned applications.

-Ultimately SSO simplifies the login process for users, reduces the risk of credential loss and adds increases security by leveraging MFA across all applications.
+Ultimately, SSO simplifies the login process for users, reduces the risk of credential loss and increases security by leveraging MFA across all applications.